haqq99/greetings-card-plugin/README.md

 # greetings-card-plugin
-## A wordpress plugin to send greetings to your website visitors.
-This will improve your User Experience and reduce Bounce rate
+## A wordpress plugin built to display greetings to your website visitors.
+This will improve your User Experience and reduce Bounce rate.
+This project was built with HTML, CSS, and PHP on WordPress.